Giftbit/currencyapi/docs/lightrail-ui.md

-# LightrailUI
+# Lightrail UI

 Lightrail UI is a javascript library that powers our Drop-in Gift Card solution.
-LightrailUI makes it easy to embed drop-in components into your page, interact with them, and respond to customer activity.
+Lightrail UI makes it easy to embed drop-in components into your page, interact with them, and respond to customer activity.

-## LightrailUI Overview
+## Lightrail UI Overview
-To get started using LightrailUI, add the following script to the `<head>` of your pages.
+To get started using Lightrail UI, add the following script to the `<head>` of your pages.
 ```html
     <script src="https://embed.lightrail.com/dropin/v1/lightrail-ui.js"></script>
 ```

-You can then start using LightrailUI by creating an instance of the LightrailUI object using a server generated [shopper token](#drop-in-gift-cards/shopper-tokens).
+You can then start using Lightrail UI by creating an instance of the Lightrail UI object using a server generated [shopper token](#drop-in-gift-cards/shopper-tokens).
 ```javascript
         var shopperToken = "{shoppertoken}";
         var lightrailUI = new LightrailUI(shopperToken);
 ```

-Next you can instantiate a component or call a method to perform an action.
+Next, you can instantiate a component or call a method to perform an action.
 Here's an example of adding the Card Purchase Dialog to your page and opening it when ready.
 ```javascript
         var shopperToken = "{shoppertoken}";